SL vs LT Tires: What You Need to Know Before Airing Down

 LT -- E-rated 80 PSI* 3,200-3,800 lbs

-* Note: Always check your specific tire sidewall for the above specs.
-Some E-rated tires on 16” wheels are rated at 65psi.
-Some SL tires are rated to 55psi.
+* Note: Some E-rated tires on 16" wheels are rated at 65 PSI.
+Some SL tires have sidewall max pressures above 50 PSI.

 Look at that max PSI column.
-An SL tire tops out at 35-36 PSI.
-An E-rated LT tire goes to 80.
+An SL tire reaches max load at 35-36 PSI.
+An E-rated LT tire reaches max load at 80.
 That's not a small gap.
 That's a canyon.

-And here's the kicker: the max load rating on the sidewall is only valid at max PSI.
-Drop the pressure and the load capacity drops right along with it -- proportionally.
+And here's the kicker: the max load rating on the sidewall is only valid at the max load-rated PSI.
+Drop the pressure and the load capacity drops along with it.
 This is where the math gets real.

 Why It Matters for Airing Down